M-Huiskes/PyCCE-RC/README.md

 # PyCCE-RC

-PyCCE-RC is a Python package for estimating panel data models using the Common Correlated Effects (CCE)[2] methodology.
-It extends the original CCE framework by incorporating a recently proposed Rank Condition (RC) test[1] and an augmentation algorithm[1] to potentially restore the RC when it is not satisified.
+PyCCE-RC is a Python package implementing the Common Correlated Effects (CCE)[2] estimators for panel data models with unobserved common factors.
+The package also incorporates a recently proposed rank condition (RC) test[1], alongside their proposed augmentation algorithm[1] designed to restore the RC when violated.
+PyCCE-RC supports all three CCE estimators and enables verification of the RC assumption critical for estimator consistency.

 [1]: De Vos, I., Everaert, G., Sarafidis, V.  (2024). *[A method to evaluate the rank condition for CCE estimators](https://www.tandfonline.com/doi/full/10.1080/07474938.2023.2292383)*.